adaybujeda/crm-service-api/README.md

 Between the different off-the-shelve options that Dropwizard provides to interact with SQL databases, I have selected **JDBI3**.
 It provides a simple SQL interface, easy to implement and understand by developers.
 As well, because I have some previous experience with it.

+I have taken a look at Hibernate, it looks like a better approach, but need I need more time to understand it better before I can use it.
+For things like this, we usually create a new story, important but not critical, and move it to the next phase of the project.

 Other considerations when selecting storage:
 * Has the company invested in a certain storage technology/cluster.
 * What is the expertise in the team/company for certain types, engines and libraries.